carltheperson/advanced-js-objects/chapters/chapter-7.md

 # Which functions have a [[Construct]] method?

-Some functions have an internal [[Construct] method and some don’t.
+Some functions have an internal [[Construct] method, and some don’t.
 You will now see some examples of constructors and non-constructors.

->⚠️ If you attempt to call [[Construct]] on a non-constructor function it will throw a `TypeError`.
+>⚠️ If you attempt to call [[Construct]] on a non-constructor function, it will throw a `TypeError`.
 >

 ### Classes